matrix-org/matrix-spec-proposals/proposals/4125-federation-invite-via.md

 ## Proposal

-The proposed fix is to create a new version of the `PUT /_matrix/federation/*/invite` endpoint based on `PUT /_matrix/federation/v2/invite`, with the only change being an additional `via` field in the request body to inform the server it is inviting of possible servers it can join via.
-This endpoint would be denoted as `PUT /_matrix/federation/v3/invite`.
+The proposed fix is to add an additional `via` field in the request body of `PUT /_matrix/federation/v2/invite` to inform the server it is inviting of possible servers it can join via.
+The same is **not** done for `v1` of this endpoint as `v2` should be used by default, and a sever that only impelemnts `v1` is unlikely to update to support this new field.
 Here is an example of this new body:

 ```json
 {